SolaceLabs/solace-pretty-dump/README.md

 Valid vales are between 1 and 20.
 Indent is default 4 in these examples:
 ```
-PrettyDump connected, and running.
-Press Ctrl-C to quit.
 ^^^^^^^^^^^^^^^^^ Start Message ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Destination:                            Topic 'test'
 Priority:                               4